mprevot/ReviewNdepend/README.md

 The power of Resharper is to be present to the developer as we write the code.

-### Realtime local metrics
+### Real-time local metrics

 Let's say I'm working on a specific type or function.
-I'm might find useful to have realtime updated metrics about my code and its integration with the rest of the project.
+I'm might find useful to have real-time updated metrics about my code and its integration with the rest of the project.
 Hence I would have local metrics about the just written code, in the context of more global metrics.
-That would be funny, and closer to the writter than to the architect; which make sense since the trend is to have scrum practices and flatter responsabilities and hierarchy.
+That would be funny, and closer to the writter than to the architect; which make sense since the trend is to have scrum practices and flatter responsibilities and hierarchy.

 ### More interactivity